Talmage Cooley

-Talmage Newman Cooley (born 1965 in Charlottesville, Virginia) is an American filmmaker and gun violence advocate.
+Talmage Newman Cooley (born 1965 in Charlottesville, Virginia) is an American filmmaker and gun violence prevention advocate.
 Through his production company Kinoglaz Pictures, he is the writer/director of award-winning narrative and documentary films featured at Sundance and over 100 festivals worldwide, as well as numerous PSA spots for social justice organizations.
 He was the co-Founder and co-CEO of The Center to Prevent Youth Violence (originally named PAX).
 While attending the Harvard Kennedy School in 2012 he founded Democracy.com.
 Cooley is also the Founder of The Gun Violence Project.

 Social Justice

 In the mid to late 1990s, Cooley directed television PSA's for prominent social impact organizations such as the National Center for Missing and Exploited Children, The Creative Coalition and the Partnership for a Drug Free America.
 Through this work, he began researching how large-scale social messaging efforts could successfully shift cultural norms and launch grassroots movements.
 This led to his founding of The Gun Violence Project, a collaboration with The Creative Coalition, and then co-founding The Center to Prevent Youth Violence (originally called PAX) which would become the largest non-lobbying group focused on the gun violence issue in America.
 Cooley was also a member of the founding committee of the Million Mom March in 2000, which drew 750,000 people to the Washington Mall (and another 400,000 people to satellite marches across the country), one of the largest marches ever organized on the Washington Mall.

 In 2012, Cooley graduated from the Harvard Kennedy School with a master's degree focused on social justice strategy and social impact innovation, technology and communications design.
 This work led to the 2013 launch of Democracy.com, an online platform for civic engagement that "empowers every citizen to take action on the issues and elections they care about in under 60 seconds".
 Democracy.com won Best Technology Innovation at the Reed Awards, Best Organizing Tool from Campaign Workshop, and a Pollie Award for Best Fundraising Platform.